Hey there sweet Mama,

 So, sweet Mama, if you know someone struggling with infertility will you be that someone for her?
 Will you step out of the crowd and be the one she needs this Sunday?
 Will you help shield her from the wind and the rain caused by her grief?
 Because the shelter she needs, could be found inside your hug.
 Or the thoughtful card you send or the flowers you give, could be the umbrella that not only helps her weather the storm, but also helps her to dance within it.
 And the individual time and attention you give to her on this particular day that is meant to celebrate you, could be exactly what she needs in order to help her remain steadfast in her faith and confident in His timing.

 So, let me ask you again sweet Mama, will you be that someone she needs this Mother’s Day?
-I sure hope so…
+For her, I sure hope so…